Greater service coordination is supporting outreach to vulnerable families and their access to childcare

 Early childcare services for vulnerable children

-Evidence demonstrates that participation in early childcare and education has a , and that spending on early childcare generates .
+Evidence demonstrates that participation in early childcare and education has a greater positive impact on disadvantaged children, and that spending on early childcare generates significant returns on investment.
 However, the evidence also tells us that disadvantaged children are constantly underrepresented in early childcare.
-For instance, the early childcare participation in France for low income families is 18% vs 81% for those on high income.
+For instance, the OECD estimates that early childcare participation in France for low income families is 18% vs 81% for those on high income.

 A significant barrier to participation is related to costs.
-According to Barnardos, in the UK low income parents must still of their children’s participation in early childcare.
-Lower attendance to early childcare , such as children with disabilities, in state care or with a migrant background.
+According to Barnardos, in the UK low income parents must still cover 30% of the costs of their children’s participation in early childcare.
+Lower attendance to early childcare extends to other disadvantaged children, such as children with disabilities, in state care or with a migrant background.

-Improving children’s wellbeing was the theme of the social services in ensuring that vulnerable families access early childcare. on 16 January where ESN argued for the critical role of
+Improving children’s wellbeing was the theme of the conference organised by the OECD on 16 January where ESN argued for the critical role of social services in ensuring that vulnerable families access early childcare.

 Service Coordination: European examples